Monday, May 2, 2011

 Ire hab the pouagra, pwease.

 My time here in Korea is coming to an almost immediate end.
-My parents are now in Korea, and I have since left Yeosu with an offensive amount of luggage and a resulting aneurysm for Seoul to live the rest of my days in Korea as a tourist.
+My parents are now in Korea, and I have since left Yeosu (with an offensive amount of luggage and a resulting back injusry) for Seoul to live the rest of my days in Korea as a tourist.
 I think that perhaps the best indication of my personal growth and adaptation to this country is the fact that during my 'If I had a million dollars' lesson, one student wrote: "pouagra, cabior" when asked what he would eat and I could discern his meaning as being 'foie gras and caviar."
 Seriously, hooked on phonics worked for me.

 As someone who enjoys playing with English more than my students seem to enjoy playing with themselves under their desks and school uniform blazers, I have a certain built-in fondness for anything that might pass as wordplay.
 I'm more than game for a little intentional misspelling and bait-and-switch word usage, maybe this is why I can't help but smile ear-to-ear whenever I go t-shirt shopping.